knice/inquiry.ucsc.edu/source/_articles/2020-21/fish-for-all.md

 Kapuscinski's work to create a green and nutritionally superior aquaculture sector with minimal environmental impact is "valuable and progressive," said Naylor.
-There are "real opportunities for improvement," she said, "and they are right there at UCSC---it's time to find replacements for wild fishmeal."
+There are "real opportunities for improvement," she said, "and they are right there at UCSC&mdash;it's time to find replacements for wild fishmeal."

 ## Nutritional nuances ##